eddietheengineer/VoronDocs/official/hardware/README.md

 # Printer Models

-There are currently 4 printers in the Voron lineup.
+There are currently 5 printers in the Voron lineup.
 One is not necessarily better than the other, just different.
-All printers are capable of being fully enclosed to print ABS but can just as easily print PLA, PETG, or even Nylon.
+All printers (ecept Legacy) are capable of being fully enclosed to print ABS but can just as easily print PLA, PETG, or even Nylon.
 All printers in the Voron lineup are designed to use a Raspberry Pi linked to one or more motor controller board(s) to manage all of the printer functions and interface controls.

 ## Voron 0